jmbowman/portabase/README.txt

 Mac OS X Installation
 ---------------------
-Extract the application bundle from the downloaded archive and put it where you want it (usually your Applications folder).
+Double-click on the downloaded disk image to open it, and drag the application from the disk image to where you want it (usually your Applications folder).

 Technical Info and Acknowledgements
 -----------------------------------